Juniper/ansible-junos-stdlib/README.md

 Since Ansible version >= 2.1, Ansible also natively includes [core modules for Junos](https://docs.ansible.com/ansible/latest/collections/junipernetworks/junos/index.html#plugins-in-junipernetworks-junos).
 The Junos modules included in Ansible core have names which begin with the prefix `junos_`.
-The Junos modules included in this Juniper.device collection have names starting with module types.
-These two sets of Junos modules can coexist on the same Ansible control machine, and an Ansible play may invoke a module from either (or both) sets.
-Juniper Networks recommends using the modules in this collection when writing new playbooks that manage Junos devices.
+The Junos modules included in this `Juniper.device` collection have names starting with module types.
+These two sets of Junos modules can coexist on the same Ansible control machine, and an Ansible playbook may invoke a module from either (or both) sets.
+Juniper Networks recommends using the modules in `juniper.device` collection when writing new playbooks that manage Junos devices.

 ## Overview of Modules

-This juniper.device collection includes the following modules:
+This `juniper.device` collection includes the following modules:

 - **command** — Execute one or more CLI commands on a Junos device.
 - **config** — Manipulate the configuration of a Junos device.